codepath/android_guides/Using-the-CardView.md

 ## Overview

-Android L introduces a new widget called `CardView` which essentially can be thought of as a `FrameLayout` with rounded corners and shadow based on its elevation.
+Android 5.0 introduces a new widget called `CardView` which essentially can be thought of as a `FrameLayout` with rounded corners and shadow based on its elevation.

 `CardView` should be used when displaying heterogenous content.
 Prefer using a list or a grid of tiles (non-cards) for homogenous content as the boundaries in a card can distract the user from quickly scanning a list.